 Douglass Park

-Established in 1916, Douglass Park holds the distinction of being Lexington's first park dedicated to African Americans during the era of segregation.
-Named after the renowned abolitionist Frederick Douglass, the park has been a central gathering place for the African American community in Lexington for generations.
+Back in 1916, Douglass Park made history as Lexington's first park created for African Americans during segregation.
+Named after the brilliant abolitionist Frederick Douglass, this space has been the heartbeat of Lexington's African American community for generations.

 All Features & Facilities